Impromptus (Schubert): No. 1 in E minor

 The main section (allegro assai) is in 2/4 time, though, as it is largely in triplets, the effect is like 6/8 for much of the time.
 It soon moves to E♭ major.
 As originally written, the piece had two trios, the first in B major, andante in alla breve time, and the second in A♭ major, andantino in 2/4.
-Schubert crossed out the second, but Brahms included it when editing the first published edition, and it is sometimes played: recordings made by Arrau, Pires, Sokolov and Uchida include the second trio.
+Schubert crossed out the second, but Brahms included it when editing the first published edition, and it is sometimes played; recordings by Arrau, Pires, Sokolov and Uchida include the second trio.

 No. 2 in E major

 This is the most commonly heard of the set and is a highly lyrical piece and very long if all repeats are observed.
 The first appearance of the main section and both trios are each in two sections, each repeated.
 The main section is an allegretto in 6/8 time.
 The first trio is in C minor and major (no change in meter or time signature).
 The second one is in A♭ minor (l'istesso tempo in alla breve time), with modulations to B minor halfway.